mgibson43/Product-Management-Service/README.md

 - AddInhousePartController.java: added code to verify inventory is within range on lines 43-45
 <br><br>
 - OutsourcedPartController.java: added code to verify inventory is within range on lines 44-46
+- OutsorucedPartController.java: added error messages to the model attribute on lines 46-51